Kai-the-great/Configuring-On-premises-Active-Directory-within-Azure-VMs/README.md

 </p>
 <p>
-To create a Windows Server on Microsoft Azure, log in to the Azure portal, click **Create a resource**, and select **Virtual Machine**.
+To create a Windows Server on Microsoft Azure, log in to the Azure portal, click Create a resource, and select Virtual Machine.
 Choose the desired Windows Server version, configure the resource group, size, and other settings, then review and deploy the VM.
-Once deployed, connect to the server using Remote Desktop Protocol (RDP) OR Microsoft Remote Desktop (MAC) with the IP address provided in the Azure portal.
+Once deployed, connect to the server using Remote Desktop Protocol (RDP) or Microsoft Remote Desktop (for Mac) with the IP address provided in the Azure portal.
 </p>
 <br />